|

 recovering from an attempt on his life.
 What you will not know

-is that Master Dínendal does not believe that his injury
+is that Master Dínendal does not believe his injury was

 "Then by whom, my lord?" asked Nolofinwë.